Rahway, New Jersey: Stagecoach era and corporate growth

 The Wheatena breakfast cereal plant in 1923, with the Rahway River at left.
 The brand promoted a popular radio series starring Raymond Knight: "Wheatenaville, the Rahway factory complex, transformed into Wheatenaville, the 1930s radio serial about a perfect family in a perfect town that ate Wheatena for strength and prosperity."

 The title page of a work by Henry Drummond and published by the Mershon Company of Rahway, which began as bookbinder W. L. Mershon & Co. in 1877 and became a book publisher in the 1890s.

 Rahway grew due to its location along the major stagecoach and railroad lines between New York City and Philadelphia, Pennsylvania.
 The navigable Rahway River, which flows through the city, also aided the city's commercial growth.

-As immigrants from Britain, Ireland and Germany streamed into what was then Rahway Township in the 1850s, Rahway became incorporated as a city by an act of the State Legislature on April 19, 1858, from portions of Rahway Township in Union and Woodbridge Township in Middlesex County.
-In 1860, the portion of Rahway that had been part of Middlesex County was transferred to Union.
+As immigrants from Britain, Ireland and Germany streamed into what was then Rahway Township in the 1850s, Rahway became incorporated as a city by an act of the State Legislature on April 19, 1858, from portions of Rahway Township in Union County and Woodbridge Township in Middlesex County.
+In 1860, the portion of Rahway that had been part of Middlesex County was transferred to Union County.
 On March 13, 1861, the remainder of Rahway Township became part of Rahway City.
 Clark Township was formed from portions of the city on March 23, 1864.

 The first municipal elections for the mayor and council were conducted on April 19, 1858, and the council held its first meeting on May 3, 1858.
 The city's police department and its initial group of four constables were created at that first council meeting.

 The city became home to dozens of major manufacturers, including the Regina Music Box Company, Wheatena, Mershon Bros. and, most importantly, Merck & Co., which was established in Rahway in 1903, when George W. Merck moved his small chemical company to Rahway from New York City.